The Study of 177Lu-TLX591 Plus SOC Versus SOC Alone in Patients With mCRPC (ProstACT Global)

 WHAT WILL HAPPEN IN THE STUDY?

 This study will be completed in 2 parts.
-Participants in Part 1 of the study will receive TLX591 + SOC.
+Participants in Part 1 of the study, which has now been completed, received TLX591 + SOC.
 Participants in Part 2 of the study will be assigned randomly (by chance not choice) to receive either TLX591 + SOC, or SoC alone.

 TLX591 + SoC (includes Abiraterone + Prednisone, Enzalutamide or Docetaxel.
 Your doctor will decide which SoC is best for you)